Updated: 27 May 2022

 Features like shout-outs, awards and badges can give an employee or team well-deserved public recognition and help them feel more engaged with the organization.

-Employee feedback should be easy to gather.
-Workvivo has quick and easy surveys that enable frequent pulse checks on employee sentiment, allowing organizations to garner valuable feedback from employees.
+A good ESN makes it simple to gather employee feedback.
+Workvivo, for example, has quick and easy surveys that enable frequent pulse checks to garner valuable feedback from employees.